 Nobody wants to deal with a faceless corporation.
 People are less trusting of brands online nowadays, so personalization is growing in importance.

-It can give your brand a face that people will trust.
+Through database marketing, you can leverage personalization to give your brand a face that people will trust.
 By communicating with people on a personal level, through friendly, conversational emails that offer a working reply address, you can instill trust, and show people that your company is not run by robots…yet.

-Amazon is the undisputed king of this, with a whopping 35% of their revenue attributed to personalized product recommendations.
+Amazon is the undisputed king of using database marketing, with a whopping 35% of their revenue attributed to personalized product recommendations.
 The more time you spend on ecommerce sites, the more data the company can gather on you.

 - Pages you visit